avajs/ava/docs/recipes/debugging-with-webstorm.md

 Your IDE will then execute `npm run test` and thus call `node_modules/.bin/ava` and the AVA-configuration you have specified in your package.json.

+In the `Node parameters`, for Node.js 7+ pass `--inspect-brk` or `--debug-brk` for earlier versions.

 Don't forget to select a Node.js interpreter.

 Save the configuration.